 Who within the Heath Sciences BAME community inspires you and why?

-"A lady called Dr Sophie McDermott, who actually graduated from the AECC in 2011.
+"A lady called Dr Sophie McDermott, who actually graduated from the AECC University College in 2011.
 She is based in the UK and is a reference point for the BAME community in Chiropractic.
 She supports a number of people through offering intern opportunities and supporting education.
 She offers 5-minute chiropractic adjustments so that people are able to fit in treatment before they go to work, etc. and I think this is a really clever concept/service and something I haven’t personally seen done before."